dovecot/documentation/source/admin_manual/imap_preview.rst

 SNIPPET (deprecated)
 --------------------

-This is support for a working draft of RFC 8970, when the extension was called SNIPPET.
+This is support for a working draft of :rfc:`8970`, when the extension was called SNIPPET.

 See: `<https://www.ietf.org/archive/id/draft-slusarz-imap-fetch-snippet-00.txt>`_

-This method of accessing the preview is deprecated, and should be replaced by the standard RFC 8970 usage.
+This method of accessing the preview is deprecated, and should be replaced by the standard :rfc:`8970` usage.

 .. versionadded:: v2.2.34
 .. deprecated:: v2.3.15